b-jan/blog/NextJs.md

 Let's focus on the how rather than the why here.

+### What's the plan?

+Facebook has created a node module create-react-app to generate a boilerplate version of a React application.
+Many React applications are close to its settings.
+That's why I chose it as a code base for this article.

+This article is split in 3 short parts:

+- How to upgrade manually your React app to SSR
+- How to start with Next.js from scratch
+- How to bring Next.js to your existing React app

+I won't go through all the steps, but I will bring your attention on the main points of interesting.
+I also provide a repository for each of the 3 strategies.

-## Look how painful manual SSR is...
+## 1) Look how painful manual SSR is...

 ![Manually](assets/injury.jpg?raw=true "React SSR manually")

 In that part, we will see how to implement SSR on an existing React app.
-Let's take this starter code with:
+Let's take the create-react-app starter code with:

 - `package.json` for dependencies
 - Webpack and Babel configuration